Erik Winfree

 - DNA computation, DNA nanotechnology, and Molecular Programming

-- Algorithmic self-assembly
+- Algorithmic self-assembly using passive tiles

-- In vitro biochemical circuits and systems
+- Cell-free biochemical circuits and systems

 - Enzyme-free DNA strand displacement circuits

-- Multistranded DNA and RNA interaction kinetics
+- Multistranded DNA and RNA interaction thermodynamics, kinetics, and biophysics

 DNA Lab Wiki.

-Teaching CNS/Bi/Ph/CS 187: Neural Computation (Fall 2000- 2006, Fall 2007, Fall 2008)
+CNS/Bi/Ph/CS 187: Neural Computation (Fall 2000- 2006, 2007, 2008) [used to be CNS/Bi/Ph 185: Collective Computation].

 CNS/CS/Bi 288: DNA and Molecular Computation (Winter 2001)